wr0110/where-to-go-birding/README.md

 - Tailwind CSS
 - MongoDB
 - Firebase for authentication
-- Google Cloud Storage for images
+- Wasabi for image storage
 - Transloadit for image processing

 If you have any questions or would like to contribute, reach out to use at: https://ebirdhotspots.com/how-to-help